Sexton Blake: Blake's evolution

+In 1908 Blake matched wits with George Marsden Plummer, the first of what would become a long line of master criminals.
+He was followed by Count Ivor Carlac in 1912, then Professor Kew, Prince Wu Ling, Zenith the Albino and many others.

+The 1920s and early 1930s are considered Blake's Golden Age, a time when he matched wits with some of his greatest foes.
+By the mid 1940s most had disappeared.

 Many of Blake's writers had been men of adventure who had travelled the world.
 When World War II started, they enlisted, leaving just a small group of writers behind (with the addition of the occasional guest writer).
 Consequently, the standard of Blake's stories suffered.

 In November 1955, William Howard Baker became editor of the Sexton Blake Library and, during 1956, introduced a successful update of the Blake formula.
 The Sexton Blake Library found new popularity with faster-moving, more contemporary stories (often influenced by American pulp fiction).

 Blake, who had been relocated a number of times over the years, was relocated to a suite of plush offices in Berkeley Square (while retaining lodgings at Baker Street) and acquired a secretary, Paula Dane, who became a not-quite-love interest for Blake.

-Tinker was given a real name, Edward Carter, and Blake's office receptionist, Marion Lang, was introduced as his female counterpart.
+Tinker was no longer a boy assistant, but a mature young man who went by his full name Edward Carter.
+Blake's office receptionist, Marion Lang, was introduced as his female counterpart.

 Covers, which had become rather staid during the early 1950s, became much more dynamic and a new group of authors was commissioned.

-Baker remained as editor until 1963 (his last story was "The Last Tiger") before becoming Blake's licensor/publisher and continuing to oversee Blake's print adventures until 1969.
+Baker remained as editor until 1963 (his last story was "The Last Tiger") before becoming Blake's licensor/publisher and continuing to oversee Blake's print adventures until January 1970.

+There were a few reprints in anthologies in the 1970s and 1980s.
+The new millennium has seen an uptick in reprints.